wingtorres/morphometrix/.github/ISSUE_TEMPLATE/beta-tester-checklist.md

 ## Verify that you can carry out the following actions

+Mark inside the brackets with an [x] to

 - [ ] Measure a length w/ Bezier curve
 - [ ] Measure a length w/o Bezier curve
 - [ ] Measure width segments w/ Bezier curve
 - [ ] Measure width segments w/o Bezier curve
 - [ ] Measure an angle
 - [ ] Measure an area
-- [ ] Export measurements saves a .csv w/ the correct measurements
+- [ ] Export measurements saves a .csv and .png w/ the correct measurements

-## If you encounter an error, please copy paste the error log info here
+## If you encounter an error, please copy paste the error log info here.
+Attach the .csv/.png to the issue if possible.

 ## Please provide additional feedback and/or suggestions below